odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/jim-corbett-country/_index.md

-          The estate offers plenty of other walks, which include picnic lunches or high tea, and meals in fun spots around the property - you can book these directly at the hotel.
+          The estate offers plenty of other walks, which include picnic lunches or high tea, and meals in fun spots around the property - you can book these directly at the hotel, or just relax for the rest of the day.
         date: ''
         etd: ''
         duration: ''